PradeeptiD/React/README.md

 ## Status

-🟡 Currently working on creating a mini blog layout.
+🟡 Currently working on creating a mini blog layout using components and props.